Below is a to-do list and a description of planned features that I would like to implement in the

 rma.mv()and large datasets.
 See, for example, this comparison of R with Atlas, R with OpenBLAS, and Revolution R Open for an illustration of what I am talking about here.
 Most of the heavy lifting in

 metaforin fact involves matrix algebra, so maybe some real gains could be obtained this way.
 But this is only relevant if you are dealing with relatively large datasets (in the meta-analytic context, anything beyond a couple hundred effect size estimates is huge!).
+Note: I added an entry to the tips section on Speeding Up Model Fitting that addresses this issue to some extent.

 method="FE"as if we are fitting an equal-effects model (e.g., residuals, log likelihood, and so on), when in fact the fixed-effects model is more general.
 But making the appropriate changes would lead to backwards incompatibility, would just confuse most users, and it's not clear if all of the necessary adjustments can be easily implemented.